-Other substantial houses in the village include The Rookery and its outbuildings - in particular its now converted stable block.
+Other substantial houses in the village include The Rookery on Sandhole Road and its outbuildings - in particular its now converted stable block.
 The Rookery is grade II listed and confusingly is labelled Halvergate Hall on the 1840's tithe map, prior to the building now known as Halvergate Hall being erected.
 The mid-19th century Halvergate Hall and Halvergate House are also substantial and both grade II listed.
-The tall red brick boundary walls to Halvergate House are also listed and contribute greatly to the character of the Conservation Area around Squires Road.
+The tall red brick boundary walls and barn to Halvergate House are also listed and contribute greatly to the character of the Conservation Area around Squires Road.